IMIO/pas.plugins.imio/README.rst

 -------

 If you are having issues, please let us know.
-We have a mailing list located at: devx@imio.be
+We have a mailing list located at: devs@imio.be

 License